Plugins Overview

 - Use

-to distinguish between a simple config change (IsConfigChange
+ReloadReasonto distinguish between a simple config change (IsConfigChange) and a full reload (IsFull).

 Use EventBridge